 Johnson Gage test indicators of the 1950's and 1960's were made by Compac, Geneva.
 They were the same as those sold under the Alina brand name (see Alina, above).
 They are obviously long obsolete.

 Kafer (Germany) (also spelled Käfer and Kaefer) manufactures a complete line of test indicators with one revolution.
 These are beautifully crafted and come in a box with a clear lid, so you can easily see what you're taking off the shelf.
 Alas, they do not have identifying serial numbers.
 An excellent alternative to Swiss-made indicators but model styles are limited.
+Parts are available from Germany but rarely does anyone stock them.

 Kurt (USA) although located in Minneapolis, these are generic made-in-China imports.
 They're cheap throwaways although Kurt claims they're of better quality than other Chinese indicators.
+This is possible but we can not verify it.

 Lufkin never manufactured any of their own indicators.
 In the 1960's they had a vanity dial on the Alina indicator.
 These tended to have model numbers such as V60X.
 It was never clear how they managed to usurp Alina's exclusive rights to these gages and that may have been the reason the line was finally dropped.
+Repairs are no longer possible due to the obsolete parts.

 Mahr (Puppitast) manufactured in Germany, part of the pre-Mahr-Federal conglomeration.
 These are structurally similar to Bestest, Tesatast and Girodtast indicators.
 The handsome bodies are somewhat sturdier and have textured sides which might, under some circumstances, keep them from slipping out of your hands.
 The crystal can rather easily be replaced without tools and this is an advantage over Bestest and Tesatast.
 Discontinued.